karinakozarova/StarWarsC/README.md

 # StarWarsC
-Printing the Star Wars logo in C
+A simple way of printing the Star Wars logo in C using printfs.